arborchat/wisteria/README.md

 > What is this?

 `wisteria` is a minimal terminal arbor client.
-It is capable of both speaking the [Sprout protocol](https://arbor.chat/specifications/sprout.md) to an Arbor relay and discovering new arbor nodes on disk in order to receive messages.
+It can receive messages through the [Sprout protocol](https://arbor.chat/specifications/sprout.md) connecting to an Arbor relay as well as read messages directly from disk..

-> Why is rendering new nodes on disk useful?
+> Why is reading from disk useful?

 It lets you acquire nodes from essentially any transport.
 You can store your history in syncthing, dropbox, a mounted google drive folder, or whatever else.
-This allows you to configure history replication via a variety of protocols and techniques in addition to Sprout.
+This allows you to configure history replication via a variety of protocols and techniques if Sprout either isn't viable or isn't convenient.

 ## Developing